-Andrew asked an independent medical expert provide a report on Mr C’s condition.
+Andrew asked an independent medical expert to provide a report on Mr C’s condition.
 The report supported the evidence from Mr C’s medical records.

-We also asked Mr C to provide us with details of any financial losses he’d suffered as a result of his illness.
+We also asked Mr C to provide us with details of any financial losses he had suffered as a result of his illness.
 Andrew would use these to put together a Schedule of Loss: a document outlining Mr C’s financial losses, both past and future, as a result of the mesothelioma, which would help us work out how much compensation we should be seeking on his behalf.

 The insurers of the company Mr C’s son worked for struggled for some time to establish an insurer to take responsibility for insuring the company at the time of Mr C’s exposure.
 But finally, a former insurer provided records showing they had insured the company for a period of time that Mr C had been employed and exposed.

 When we met Mr C, he was already quite ill as he was in his second year post-diagnosis.
 However, it was at this stage in the case that Mr C sadly passed away and Mr C’s claim passed to his wife, as the main beneficiary in his will.
 Andrew requested copies of Mr C’s death certificate and any documents available from the inquest.
 We also updated the Schedule of Loss with details of Mr C’s funeral and associated costs.